nsacyber/HTTP-Connectivity-Tester/README.md

 Save-Connectivity -Results $connectivity -OutputPath "$env:userprofile\Desktop" -FileName ('WindowsTelemetryConnectivity_{0:yyyyMMdd_HHmmss}' -f (Get-Date))
 ```

-The main properties of interest in the connectivity object for determining if the a URL or services is blocked or not are the **IsBlocked**, **ActualStatusCode**, **ExpectedStatusCode**, and **TestUrl** properties.
+The main properties of interest from the connectivity object that are useful for determining if a URL or service is blocked or not are the **IsBlocked**, **ActualStatusCode**, **ExpectedStatusCode**, and **TestUrl** properties.
 IsBlocked should be false.
 ActualStatusCode and ExpectedStatusCode should be the same (non-zero) value.
 TestUrl should be the URL that was tested.
 IsBlocked is true and ActualStatusCode is zero when a URL is blocked.

 ## Connectivity tests